vivek1424/Power_Bi_projects/README.md

 # Power_Bi_projects
-Contains the reports and dashboards made using power bi tool.
+This repository contains various projects containing the data visualization, having reports and dashboards made with the use of power bi tool.